cristiangarc/cryptocurrency-app/README.md

 ## Intro
-This app is a cryptocurrency wallets app.
-Users can create a wallet and make fake deposits into their wallet.
+This app is a cryptocurrency prices app.
+Users can see current prices for top coins by clicking a button.